rehierl/node-tree-outliner/3-2-0-design-3.md

 **CLARIFICATION**
 A non-empty section can always be seen to end with its last top-level node.
+If this top-level node has any descendants, then the section's last node is the last subsequent descendant of this top-level node.

-With that in mind, a section can also be seen to end inside of an associated container, because the last subsequent descendant of that container (e.g. node `E`) will then become the section's last node.
-However, this perspective could be misleading, because a section can only end with the very last subsequent descendant (i.e. not some randomly selected one).
+With that in mind, a section can also be seen to end inside of an associated container, if the last subsequent descendant of that container (e.g. node `E`) is the section's last node.
+However, this perspective could be misleading, because a section can only end with the very last subsequent descendant (i.e. not some randomly selected descendant).

 **CLARIFICATION**
 The last node of a non-empty section will always be a leaf (either by strict,